Ricardicus/raspsite/README.md

 # Website

-The website includes different stuff.
+The website includes different random stuff.
-For now it can be used as a cipher, play games or some sort of coffee monitor I haven't figured out what to do with yet..
+But it is also were friendly for front end developers to further develop and extend functionality as I have set up a way to write CGI scripts in python or bash.
+In that case just keep in mind that GET / requests map to the "index.html" file.
+It is the main entry point.
+All other files except them under etc/ src/ or log/ are outputted with http content-type header field set according to the file extension.

 # Remote Shell
 This server will host an encrypted remote shell on port 8081 that one can use